plon/illinispots/README.md

 - Rooms may be occupied by unofficial meetings or study groups
 - Different schedules may apply during exam periods

-## Inspiration & Attribution
+## Inspiration

-This project was inspired by [Spots](https://spots.aksharbarot.com/), created by [Akshar Barot](https://github.com/notAkki/spots).
-Spots provides a similar service for University of Waterloo students.
+This project was inspired by [Spots](https://spots.aksharbarot.com/), a similar service for University of Waterloo students.

 ## License